 - First and principal words in titles of plays, books, etc.

 2. Do not capitalize the following:

-- College degrees or honors when spelled out unless they follow a proper noun: John Doe, Doctor of Law
+- Degrees or honors when spelled out unless they follow a proper noun: John Doe, Doctor of Law

-- Names of college classes: freshman, sophomore, junior, and senior
+- Names of university classes: freshman, sophomore, junior, and senior

-- Titles when they follow a proper noun: Kenneth Garren, president of the College
+- Titles when they follow a proper noun: Kenneth Garren, president of the University

 - Points of the compass (north, south, northwest, etc.)